 Want to get involved?

-With two volunteer intakes per year (Feb-March and Aug-Sep), the Helpline training program consists of seven sessions across seven consecutive weeks, these usually held on a Tuesday evening from 6-9pm.
 After training is completed, successful volunteers will undertake an initial four shifts alongside an experienced volunteer.
 During these shifts, they will listen to how the experienced volunteer works with callers.
 Once these shifts are completed, volunteers will begin taking phone calls under supervision.

 What will the training cover?